Iron Fist (character): Creation

 The film mentioned by Thomas is King Boxer, aka Five Fingers of Death (1972), which presents the Iron Fist technique.
 Thomas further discussed the character's creation stating, "When Stan Lee gave me a verbal approval to star him in a series, I contacted Gil Kane and we worked out the costume and story.
 I had Gil give him a dragon brand on his chest, inspired by the one branded into Bullseye, a great western character created by Joe Simon and Jack Kirby.
-At Gil's urging, we took some story elements from Bill Everett's 1939 hero Amazing-Man, which itself had borrowed heavily from James Hilton's novel Lost Horizon and the first movie made from it, which introduced "Shangri-La" to the world."
+At Gil's urging, we took some story elements from Bill Everett's 1939 hero Amazing-Man, which itself had borrowed heavily from James Hilton's novel Lost Horizon and the first movie made from it, which introduced 'Shangri-La' to the world."
+Comics scholar Troy D. Smith argues that Iron First was initially a blend of Everett's Amazing-Man and Hilton's Lost Horizon, together with some aspects of Kwai Chang Caine, the hero of the television series Kung Fu.

 1970s

-Debuting in a story written by Thomas and pencilled by Kane in the umbrella title Marvel Premiere #15–25 (May 1974 – October 1975), he was then written successively by Len Wein, Doug Moench, Tony Isabella, and Chris Claremont, with art by successive pencillers Larry Hama, Arvell Jones, Pat Broderick, and, in some of his earliest professional work, John Byrne.
-As the Marvel Premiere issues had successfully established a considerable readership for the character, following this run, Iron Fist was immediately spun off into the solo series Iron Fist, which ran 15 issues (November 1975 – September 1977).
-The solo series was written by Claremont and pencilled by Byrne.
-A subplot involving the Steel Serpent left unresolved by the cancellation of the series was wrapped up in issues #63–64 of Marvel Team-Up, the latter of which featured Rand kiss Misty Knight, marking the first interracial kiss and first long-term interracial couple in Marvel Comics history, as well as the first depiction of an age gap between a couple since Knight was significantly older than Rand.
+Iron Fist debuted in a story written by Thomas and pencilled by Kane in the umbrella title Marvel Premiere #15 (May 1974).
+He appeared in the subsequent issue, this time written by Len Wein and drawn by Larry Hama; beginning with issue #17 several issues were written by Doug Moench with continuing art by Hama.
+Moench said that he only wrote the series on Thomas's request, as he preferred his main writing assignment, Shang Chi, Master of Kung Fu.
+Tony Isabella and Chris Claremont wrote later stories featuring the character in Marvel Premiere, with art by successive pencillers Arvell Jones, Pat Broderick, and, in some of his earliest professional work, John Byrne.
+He continued to appear in Marvel Premiere through issue #25 (October 1975); these issues established a considerable readership for the character.
+Following this run, Iron Fist was spun off into the solo series Iron Fist, which ran 15 issues (November 1975 – September 1977).
+The solo series was written by Claremont and pencilled by Byrne; the two became well-known for their work together on Uncanny X-Men.
+Issue #14 (August 1977) introduced the character later known as Sabretooth, who later became the archenemy of Wolverine.
+Following the series cancellation, the storyline continued in issues #63–64 of Marvel Team-Up; in the concluding issue Rand kisses Misty Knight, marking the first interracial kiss and first long-term interracial couple in Marvel Comics history.